Amorica

 Amorica (stylized as amorica.) is the third studio album by American rock band The Black Crowes.
-Spawned from the band's unreleased, incompleted, scrapped Tall album, Amorica was released November 1, 1994, on American Recordings and reissued in the UK in 1998 with two bonus tracks.
+Spawned from the band's unreleased Tall album sessions, Amorica was released on November 1, 1994, on American Recordings.
 Amorica reached gold status in the United States, shipping 500,000 copies.

-The record cover notably featured a close-up photo of the pelvic region of a woman wearing a United States flag thong with pubic hair showing at the top of the thong.
-The cover photo was taken from the cover of the July 1976 issue of Hustler magazine.
-The album with this cover was subsequently banned from chain stores like Walmart and Kmart, resulting in the cover being censored with a solid black background, displaying only the thong.
+The album cover notably featured a close-up photo of the pelvic region of a woman wearing a United States flag bikini bottom with pubic hair showing at the top.
+The photo was taken from the cover of the July 1976 issue of Hustler magazine.
+The album with this cover was subsequently banned from chain stores like Walmart and Kmart, resulting in the cover being censored with a solid black background displaying only the garment.